 The following events are currently scheduled for the Blockchain and the City Challenge.
 Bookmark this page for frequent updates!

-Note: The November 13-15 hackathon in Lyon is a first step in a process of solution ideation and development.
-In Lyon, each team will submit a preliminary project spec, an architecture and a model.
-For this phase of the Challenge, we will require a solid blockchain architecture proposal and a good model.
+Note: The November 13-15 hackathon in Lyon was a first step in a process of solution ideation and development.
+In Lyon, each team submitted a preliminary project spec, an architecture and a model.
+For this phase of the Challenge, we required a solid blockchain architecture proposal and a good model.
 Following the hackathon, the Challenge will continue into 2020, allowing for further advancements of each submission.

 Check out the latest updates from some of the innovative technology companies participating in our challenges.